-- There are a sufficient number of trained and competent colleagues with designated responsibility for safeguarding. - All colleagues receive adequate training to identify potential safeguarding issues and to respond appropriately to disclosures including the relevant updates in KCSIE yearly. - Maintain a confidential recording system for safeguarding and learner protection concerns.
-Ensuring record keeping is accurate and secure. - Ensure robust policies are maintained, and all other relevant information and material are effectively communicated across the organisation ensuring locally established procedures are followed and maintained. - Refer suspected safeguarding issues to the appropriate local agency following an initial risk assessment.
-Where training provision is delivered through a partnership agreement, the DSL will be responsible for liaising with the training provider. - Support staff with advice and guidance on safeguarding issues. - Ensure HR maintain a Single Central Record of relevant checks and certificates of training, ensuring that all staff working with children, young people and vulnerable adults undertake appropriate safeguarding training and that this is kept up to date with refresher training at no more than two-yearly intervals. - Ensure students and apprentices are being made aware of safeguarding issues and that safeguarding is discussed during apprenticeship induction and reviews.
+Ensure there are a sufficient number of trained and competent colleagues with designated responsibility for safeguarding.

-- Ensure appropriate measures are in place to safeguard apprentices in their place of work and study. - Review the reports from the filtering and monitoring system ensuring reports are received and analysed for action. - Develop effective working relationships with key safeguarding agencies and services.
-Represent, or ensure the organisation is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences). - Providing the Board with a quarterly written report and attending Board meetings by invitation.
+- Make certain that all colleagues receive adequate training to identify potential safeguarding issues and to respond appropriately to disclosures, including the relevant updates in KCSIE yearly. - Maintain a confidential recording system for safeguarding and learner protection concerns, ensuring record keeping is accurate and secure. - Ensure robust policies are maintained and all other relevant information and material are effectively communicated across the organisation, ensuring locally established procedures are followed and maintained. - Following an initial risk assessment, the DSL will refer suspected safeguarding issues to the appropriate local agency.
+Where training provision is delivered through a partnership agreement, the DSL will be responsible for liaising with the training provider or sub-contracting college. - Support staff with advice and guidance on safeguarding issues. - Ensure HR maintains a single central record of relevant checks and certificates of training.
+This ensures that all staff working with children, young people, and vulnerable adults undertake appropriate safeguarding training and that this is kept up to date with refresher training at no more than two-year intervals. - Ensure, learners, and apprentices are being made aware of safeguarding issues and that safeguarding is discussed during apprenticeship induction and reviews. - Ensure appropriate measures are in place to safeguard apprentices in their place of work and study. - Review the reports from the filtering and monitoring system, ensuring reports are received and analysed for action. - Develop effective working relationships with key safeguarding agencies and services.
+Represent or ensure the organisation is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences). - Providing the Board with a quarterly written report and attending Board meetings by invitation.